by Gord Grant, Ph.D., R.Ac.

 The Pedometer Challenge: It is commonly agreed that one should aim for 6000 steps a day for maintenance of health (~5 km), and for weight loss, 10,000 steps a day (~8 km).
 10,000 steps may sound like a lot of walking — and it is!
 Depending on your walking rate, this would commonly take about 1 hour & 40 minutes.
 Yet this need not be dedicated time to walking for that purpose alone, since there may be many opportunities for you to walk instead of driving or busing.
 But regardless of what walking goals you make, using a pedometer can be a key part of your plan to incrementally increase the amount you walk toward what feels best for you.

-Using computer programs (check out freeware StepTracker) you can document your walking, running, diet, weight, — whatever!
-Support websites (I like Wendy Bamgardner’s Blog and guides) send you daily reminders, and keep you on track toward systematically creating a positive habit of activity every day.
+Using apps you can document your walking, running, diet, weight, — whatever!
+They can send you daily reminders, and keep you on track toward systematically creating a positive habit of activity every day.
 In StepTracker, graphic summaries are made to monitor your progress.
-You can be part of internet walking forums where you can ask other fellow walkers questions and give each other tips on walking for fitness, health and weight loss.
-If you have an iPhone or smartphone with GPS, you can turn them into pedometers with the appropriate apps (or just pick a pedometer from me at your next appointment!).
+You can be part of discussion groups where you can ask other fellow walkers questions and give each other tips on walking for fitness, health and weight loss.
+If you have a smartphone with GPS, you can turn them into pedometers with the appropriate apps (or just pick a pedometer from me at your next appointment!).

 I am astounded by how much walking I can do without a great cost of extra time.
 For instance, when I drive to MacEwan University for teaching, I need to leave home 40 minutes before class to ensure being able to adjust for the huge variables in morning traffic, parking and weather (scraping the windshield, warming the car).
 On the other hand, this 5.1 km trip takes me a very predictable 50 minutes when I walk, not really much longer than driving.
 BUT, walking costs me no gas or parking, it benefits the environment, and I feel great after!
 In fact, I notice that my very best days at work and home seem to correspond to those when I get this extra walking in.